AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 codec as required by the Ai system.
 This is very handy when you are handed a last-minute media file at the front of house position.

+As like as any other window the media browser window is opened through the
+\[Open Workspace Window\] menu.

 ![Ai Media Browser Window](/docs/images/Ai-Media-Browser-Window.png)

 On the left hand side of the screen, local disks available on the